Top 5 eCommerce Hacks for Maintaining Customer Loyalty during COVID19

 Improve Your Catalog Management and On-site Search

 Customers are willing to co-operate with online stores because they understand the impact of a pandemic.
-Customers are suffering from the effects of the pandemic; hence it is easier for them to comprehend what is happening behind all these e-commerce stores.
+Customers are suffering from the pandemic’s effects; hence it is easier for them to comprehend what is happening behind all these e-commerce stores.

 Customers are ready to wait for a little, let go of a few errors during this pandemic, which provides e-commerce players with an extraordinary opportunity to upscale.
 Outsourcing catalog management and on-site search improvement to industry leaders can help marketplaces gain momentum.